 Think about what supplies and materials you will need for the event.
 Here are some possibilities to consider:

-Literature: Make sure to have some generic UU and 1U material as well as materials suitable for the target audience.
+Literature: Make sure to have some generic Unitarian Universalist and 1U materials as well as materials suitable for the target audience.
 This could include petitions or cards to fill out or hand fans (which need to be ordered in advance).

 Banners: Both 1U and Standing on the Side of Love banners are available.
 Signs should be placed high enough to be seen above a crowd.
 These are normally attached using bungee cords, which can be found in the tenting tool kit that comes with the tent.